 The steps to blocking with the baseball are:

 - Take the catching position – Have the catcher get into their stance behind the plate with their catcher’s gear on.
-They need to act as if they will receive a pitch and not just squatting to dive towards a ball.
+They need to act as if they will receive a pitch and not just squatting to dive toward a ball.
 Keeping them guessing will reinforce the lesson.

 - Throw the ball a few feet in front of the catcher – The ball needs to bounce somewhere around the plate in front of the catcher.
 The purpose is to have them react to the wild pitch and move accordingly while creating the wall.
 Using different locations is something that should be done at regular intervals.
 Keep them guessing.